 For more information, see Applying the tiebreaker rules to divorced or separated parents (or parents who live apart) in Pub.
-501 and Special rule for divorced or separated parents (or parents who live apart) in Publication 596.
-Generally, the custodial parent is the parent who has physical custody of the child for the greater portion of the calendar year.
+501 and Special rule for divorced or separated parents (or parents who live apart) in Pub.
+596. Generally, the custodial parent is the parent who has physical custody of the child for the greater portion of the calendar year.
 See Publication 501, Dependents, Standard Deduction, and Filing Information, for more information.

 Divorced parents have joint custody of a child and the marital settlement agreement by the court provides for the parents to alternate claiming the child as a dependent.
 How does this affect the EITC?
 Is the parent who is entitled to claim the child as a dependent also entitled to the EITC if the parent's income warrants it?

 Your client is probably not properly claiming the EITC.
-If parents are divorced, the custodial parent may release a claim to exemption for a child, which allows the noncustodial parent to claim the child as a dependent and claim the child tax credit for the child, if the requirements are met.
+If parents are divorced and do not live together, the custodial parent may sign a release which allows the noncustodial parent to claim the child as a dependent and claim the child tax credit/credit for other dependents for the child, and dependency exemption, if the requirements are met.